KAT-Advanced-Medical/KAM/docs/Chemical/Chemical.md

 **Counter:** Gas mask.

 **Tier 3: Blister Agent**
 Lethal.
 Causes respiratory symptoms and severe burn injuries.
+When contamination is enabled you will take damage until you use decon kit.
 **Counter:** Sealed CBRN suit and gas mask.

 **Tier 4: Nerve Agent**